 Red rashes on the face and body

-As the name suggests, autoimmune disorders (diseases) impacts the immune system, forcing it to cause damages to the affected areas.
+As the name suggests, autoimmune disorders (diseases) affect the immune system, forcing it to cause damages to the affected areas.
 The body’s ability to defend itself against diseases is compromised.
-The immune cells thus become attached to areas like joints, muscles, organs, nerves, and glands, causing damages.
+The immune cells become attached to areas like joints, muscles, organs, nerves, and glands, causing damages.

 Examples of the common autoimmune disorders include rheumatoid arthritis, lupus, psoriasis, and multiple sclerosis.
 Diabetes type 1, Grave’s disease, celiac disease, and inflammatory bowel disease are also classified as autoimmune disorders.
 It is estimated that more than 24 million Americans suffer from an autoimmune disorder.
 These disorders are more prevalent in adults, and women are at higher risk than men.